beardymcjohnface/Koverage/paper/paper.md

 This is the default method for calculating coverage statistics.
 Reads are mapped sample-by-sample to the reference genome using Minimap2 [@minimap].
 The minimap2 alignments are parsed in real-time by a wrapper script that collects the counts per contig and total counts per sample.
-Koverage also uses the read mapping coordinates to collect read counts for 'windows' or 'bins' along the contig.
+Koverage also uses the read mapping coordinates to collect read counts for _bins_ or _windows_ along the contig.
 This allows for a fast approximation of the coverage of each contig by at least one read (hitrate), and of the evenness of coverage (variance) for each contig.
 Following mapping, the final counts, mean, median, hitrate, and variance are written to a TSV file.
 A second script calculates the Reads Per Million (RPM), Reads Per Kilobase Million (RPKM), Reads Per Kilobase (RPK), and Transcripts Per Million (TPM) like so: